Chilanguiux/nuke_tools/review_export_tool/README.md

-# Auto Review Export Tool for Nuke Non-Commercial
+# Auto Review Export Tool for Nuke _Non-Commercial_

-**A simple, educational Nuke tool designed to help students and new compositors set up a basic review comp quickly and professionally.**
+**A Nuke tool designed to help students and new compositors set up a basic review comp quickly and professionally.**

----

 ## Purpose